Everything and Nothing Causes Low Back Pain

 3) Finding Spinal Neutral (Pain Free ROM) is Kinda Important

-In light of a recent gem by Dean Somerset on what the term “spinal neutral” even means, I realize this comes with a bit of grain of salt.
+In light of a past gem by Dean Somerset on what the term “spinal neutral” even means, I realize this comes with a bit of grain of salt.

 Find what actions hurt or exacerbate symptoms, and stop doing it.

 I know I just blew your mind right there.